Technical Benchmark & Clinical Oversight | Kantesti AI

 Conflict of Interest & Funding Disclosure

-This validation documentation is published by Kantesti/PIYA AI.
+This validation documentation is published by Kantesti Ltd (UK Companies House No. 17090423), headquartered in London, United Kingdom.
 Medical Advisory Board members receive compensation for their advisory roles.
-The CMO (Thomas Klein, MD) is a full-time employee of Kantesti AI.
-All validation data has been independently verified through triple-blind methodology.
+The Chief Medical Officer (Thomas Klein, MD) is a full-time employee of Kantesti Ltd. All validation reported here is internal to Kantesti and has not been independently verified or peer-reviewed.
 No external funding was received for validation studies.
-The company is self-funded through revenue and technology partnerships with Microsoft, NVIDIA, Google Cloud, and Cloudflare.
+The company is self-funded through revenue and technology partnerships with Microsoft for Startups, NVIDIA Inception, Google Cloud, and Cloudflare.

 Frequently Asked Questions About Medical Validation